 If you are on a Child in Need Plan, your social worker should visit you at least every 6 weeks, unless other agreements have been made and are written on your Child in Need Plan.

 If you are on a Child Protection Plan, your social worker should visit you at least every 4 weeks or according to what is agreed on your Child Protection Plan.
 Often it will be every 10 or 15 working days.

 If you are in care, you should be visited within one week of the start of your placement.
 After that, you should be seen every 6 weeks for the first year.
 If it is the plan for you to stay in your placement until you are 18, after a year it could be decided that visits can be less frequent, but they should not be less than every 3 months or every 6 months if you are in long-term foster care.

 If you are leaving care, your PA needs to ‘keep in touch’ with you and they should review your Pathway Plan at least every 6 months.

 Social workers should make sure they meet with you in a place where you feel comfortable, and somewhere they can speak to you alone so you can be open about how you are feeling.

 If you would like to see your social worker more often, do get in touch with them and let them know.
-If this doesn’t work, you might want to make a ‘formal complaint’ (see I want to make a complaint against my social worker or Local Authority).
+If this doesn’t work, you might want to make a formal complaint.

 The law says you have a right to see information about you (written and electronic).
 Your Local Authority should have information for you about the rules as to how long it will take to get your files ready and discuss if you need any support while looking at your files.